 Table 2-1 summarizes the typical power output, charging time, and locations for the different charger types.
 Different vehicles have different charge ports.
-For DCFC, the Combined Charging System (CCS) connector is based on an open international standard and is common on vehicles manufactured in North America and Europe; the CHArge de Move (CHAdeMO) connector was a previous standard for Japanese-manufactured vehicles.
-Tesla vehicles have a proprietary connector that works for all charging speeds, including at Tesla's "Supercharger" DCFC stations, while non-Tesla vehicles require adapters at these stations.
+For DCFC, the Combined Charging System "Supercharger" DCFC stations, while non-Tesla vehicles require adapters at these stations.